TheSilvered/nest/docs/c_api/c_api-file.md

 [`Nst_IO_INVALID_ENCODING`](c_api-file.md#nst_ioresult) or
 [`Nst_IO_INVALID_DECODING`](c_api-file.md#nst_ioresult).
-If the result is the former `ill_encoded_ch` will be the code point that could not be encoded, otherwise if the result is the latter `ill_encoded_ch` will represent the byte that could not be decoded.
+If the result is the former `ill_encoded_ch` will be the code point that could not be encoded, otherwise, if the result is the latter, `ill_encoded_ch` will represent the byte that could not be decoded.
 Similarly `encoding_name` is the encoding that failed to encode the code point for [`Nst_IO_INVALID_ENCODING`](c_api-file.md#nst_ioresult) and the name of the one